inspec/inspec-aws/docs-chef-io/content/aws_config_recorder.md

 end
 ```

-**Test the recorder is monitoring changes to the correct resources.**
+Test the recorder is monitoring changes to the correct resources:

 ```ruby
 describe aws_config_recorder do